-Hey guys!
-I’m Arlette and I live a pretty amazing life!
+I’m Arlette and I live a pretty amazing life, despite many challenges!
 It wasn’t always like this though, so I’m here to share with you the resources I’ve found so that you too can learn to ‘Love Your Life’!! 🙂

 I’m blessed to share my life with the lovely, happy man on the left (Ian) my three beautiful sons, Alexander (14), Dominic (11) and toddler Benedict (yes, named after Mr Sherlock Cumberbatch himself!), two adorable rescue cats (Precious and Muffin), and six chickens (Shirley, Aurum, Molly, Ginny, Hermione and Luna)!

 We are lucky to live on the beautiful Isle of Wight, in an awesome detached house that we manifested at a ridiculously low price, despite living in an area where even a tiny 2-bedroom semi-detached house costs way more than the 3 x average salary!

-Despite being diagnosed with a genetic condition in December 2014, my children and I feel lucky enough not to be too badly affected by it compared to some people who have it, and we do our best to live life to the absolute fullest that we can.
-I do my best to stay as positive as I can do on the more challenging days (which thankfully, only affect me, and not the boys).
+Despite being diagnosed with a genetic condition in December 2014, my children and I feel lucky enough not to be as badly affected by it compared to some people who have it and need repeated surgery, and we do our best to live life to the absolute fullest that we can.
+I do my best to stay as positive as I can and try to find something funny about feeling so awful every day!